 What Probate Looks Like In Georgia

-The probate process typically starts with the proper preparation and filing of a Petition to Probate in Solemn Form; this is in the instance of a will executed by the decedent.
+The probate process typically starts with the proper preparation and filing of a Petition to Probate in Solemn Form.
+Executors appointed through solemn form probate can petition to be discharged from their liability and responsibilities six months after their appointment.
+This situation is in the instance of a will executed by the decedent.
 The Petition to Probate in Solemn Form is a representative device through which the court tries to make a decision as to whether or not the will offered up for probate is indeed legally valid.
-It also looks to decide if it is being executed by the decedent through the necessary modes of expression and follows the grantor’s terms.
+It also looks to decide if it is being executed by the decedent in the necessary manner and follows the grantor’s terms.
 All of this must be proven to also show that undue influence on the decedent’s mental capabilities has not been present.

-Once the Georgia Probate Court approves to Petition to Probate, the individual that is named as the Executor is granted the “Letters Testamentary”; at this point, the Executor is now declared to be the legal representative of the estate of the decedent.
+Once the Georgia Probate Court approves the Petition to Probate, the individual that is named as the Executor is granted the “Letters Testamentary”, which is the document issued by a probate court that gives an executor the power to act in a fiduciary manner in behalf of the estate.
+At this point, the Executor is now declared to be the legal representative of the estate of the decedent.
 At this juncture, once the Executor is vested as the legal representative of the estate, the process of administering the estate begins.
 What this process entails is the collecting and management of assets of the estate, filing the necessary tax returns related to the estate, paying out and resolving claims that creditors and others may have against the estate, and, finally, distributing the remaining appointed assets of the estate to the named beneficiaries listed under the will.

 The duration of probate then enters its conclusion as a Petition for Discharge is filed: the Executor stands before the Probate Court and declares that all duties assigned under the last will and testament have been executed, and the court declares that the Executor is now formally removed of their duties and free of any liabilities associated with the estate.